Check out my Frequently Asked Questions!

 3. You need a to have a phenomenal concept.

 Just because you wrote a book, doesn’t mean you will sell it and make money.
 In fact, it is quit the opposite.
 Most likely, it will sit on a digital shelf collecting cyber dust.
 But hey at least your wrote a book!
 Which is more than most people.
-I uploaded UnEnchanted just for fun, (without spell-checking) and it hit the charts within days.
-That is NOT the norm.

 4. Don’t read your reviews!!!!